77386 Real Estate Market Update | December 19, 2022

-We currently have 9 homes pending, with 0 homes sold in the last two weeks.
+We currently have 26 homes pending, with 9 homes sold in the last two weeks, averaging a sale price of $205 a square foot.
+Nine homes sold over the asking price.

-Compared to the two weeks prior, no homes have sold in 77065.
-This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
+Compared to the two weeks prior: The number of homes sold is still the same, but the average sales price is up $881,053 ($640,992 previously).
 Every home is different, with different features, so don’t forget to ask us for your annual equity review if you are curious about your personal home.
 You can text AER to 79564 or email us here.

 Deep Dive on Home Prices Trajectory